dart-lang/site-www/src/content/tools/pub/publishing.md

 You can always upload new versions of your package, but old ones remain available for users that can't upgrade yet.

-For published packages that have lost relevance or lack maintainance, [mark them as discontinued](#discontinue).
+For published packages that have lost relevance or lack maintenance, [mark them as discontinued](#discontinue).

 ## Prepare your package for publication